jbcodeforce/ML-studies/docs/features.md

 For a feature to be useful, it must have a relationship to the target that our model is able to learn.
 Linear models, for instance, are only able to learn linear relationships.
 So, when using a linear model, our goal is to transform the features to make their relationship to the target linear.

-See [the concrete compressive strength example](https://www.kaggle.com/sinamhd9/concrete-comprehensive-strength) with some related notebook on feature engineering.
+See [the Kaggle's concrete compressive strength example](https://www.kaggle.com/sinamhd9/concrete-comprehensive-strength) with some related notebooks on feature engineering.

 Feature engineering includes tasks like: